Khan/wonder-blocks/packages/wonder-blocks-dropdown/components/single-select-menu.md

 TODO(sophie): keyboard navigation and dismissal

-The first menu has a starting placeholder and a set width.
+This menu has a starting placeholder and a set width.
+One item is wider than the width, and it ellipses.

-The second menu starts with a starting selected item.
-One of the items is disabled and thus cannot be selected.

-The third menu is disabled.

 ```js
 const React = require("react");